OpenTechSchool-Brussels/data-visualisation-with-processing/A-feel-of-data.markdown

     float[] arrayOfFloats = new float[10]; // Defines an array of floats, of size 10. float rez = ArrayOfFloats[4]; // Access to the fifth value.
     ArrayOfFloats[5] = 4; // Modify one of its value.
+    float size = ArrayOfFloats.length; // Size of the array
 ```

 No, there was no mistake in the writing (not this time at least), the arrays index start at `0`, not `1`.
 So if you call `arrayOfFloats[1]`, you will not get the first element, but the second.
 This is why to call the fifth value, we code `arrayOfFloats[4]`.